Your level of self-esteem has to do with how worthwhile you feel.

 It’s important to help our children build self-esteem because having healthy self-esteem in your childhood can help you become a more confident adult.

-When your child feels good about himself or herself, it paves the way for the future.
-Statistics show that children who have low self-esteem may even perform below their full potential in school in addition to making poor decisions.
-(Kidsplayandcreate, 2019).
+When children feel good about themselves, it paves the way for the future.
+Children who have low self-esteem may even perform below their full potential in school and make poor decisions (Kids Play and Create, n.d.).

 There are many things you can do to help build up a child’s self-esteem: